Standards of Conduct

 - Threats of damage or harm to other persons;

 - Behavior indicating that the student is not in contact with reality or not aware of the consequences of his/her actions such that there may be a significant risk of substantial harm to the health or safety of a member(s) of the campus community.

-The dean of students, when made aware of a student's request for a voluntary leave of absence or withdrawal or of a situation which could warrant involuntary leave or withdrawal, will work with the university's section 504 coordinator, the campus counselor, director of residence life and other appropriate persons knowledgeable about the student s condition (e.g., parents, healthcare providers) to determine the student's ability to safely participate in the university's programs.
+The vice president of student affairs, when made aware of a student's request for a voluntary leave of absence or withdrawal or of a situation which could warrant involuntary leave or withdrawal, will work with the university's counselor for disability services, the campus counselor, director of residence life and other appropriate persons knowledgeable about the student s condition (e.g., parents, healthcare providers) to determine the student's ability to safely participate in the university's programs.

-The determination that a student poses a significant risk of substantial harm to the health or safety of a member(s) of the campus community shall be based on an individualized assessment of the individual's present ability to safely function at the university.
+The determination that a student poses a significant risk of substantial harm to the health or safety of a member(s) of the campus community shall be based on an individualized assessment of the student's present ability to safely function at the university.
 This assessment shall be based on a reasonable medical judgment that relies on the most current medical knowledge and/or on the best available objective evidence.
-In determining whether an individual would pose a direct threat, the factors to be considered include:
+In determining whether an individual would pose such a risk, the factors to be considered include:

 - the nature, duration and severity of the risk of harm;